NewDefectus/newdefectus.github.io/games/the-last-fix.md

 index: 1
 ---

-The Last Fix is a 2D platforming game I'm currently working on with my best friend Yoav Shita (aka mishdif).
+The Last Fix is a 2D platforming game I'm working on with my best friend Yoav Shita (aka mishdif).
 The game is developed by me in the [Godot](https://godotengine.org/) engine, with assets being created by mishdif in [Aseprite](https://www.aseprite.org/).

 In the game you play as a plumber who, equipped with a grappling hook, swings around a city at night to fix various objects.
-The game's layout is meant to evoke [Celeste](https://www.celestegame.com/), although the planned story is very different in tone.
+The game's layout is meant to evoke [Celeste](https://www.celestegame.com/), although the story is very different in tone.

-I've attached a demo of the currently playable version of the game below:
+On October 1st 2023, we released the first version of the game's demo, which contains the first few levels of the game.
+The current version of the demo (v0.1.1) can be downloaded [here](https://drive.google.com/file/d/16nFJvFiVTw4zwCMSJPn_bkwxmlqB1_ck/view?usp=sharing).

-<iframe style="width: 100%" src="https://newdefectus.github.io/TheLastFix"></iframe>
+This project is currently under a temporary hiatus.
+If you have any questions about it feel free to contact me :)